 Use of illegal drugs is prohibited at all times.
-All Fort Bend County employees are prohibited from operating a County vehicle (on or off-duty), operating any vehicle on County business, or reporting for work or remaining at work any time there is a quantifiable presence of a prohibited drug in the body at or above the minimum thresholds defined in 49 CFR Part 40.
+All Fort Bend County employees are prohibited from operating a County vehicle (on or off-duty), operating any vehicle on County business, or reporting for work or remaining at work any time there is a quantifiable presence of a prohibited drug in the body as specified in 49 CFR, Part 40.
 Prohibited drugs include:

 - Marijuana

 - Cocaine

 - Phencyclidine (PCP)

-- Opiods
+- Opioids

-• Amphetamines
+- Amphetamines